sswam/allemande/doc/guide.md

 ### AI Artists

 Using the AI art models directly can be a bit technical.
-For best results, new users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
+For best results, new users can talk to Illu, Pixi and Gemu, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
 Illu the "AI art prompting expert" is distinct from Jily the AI art model

 - **Jily**: High-quality photorealistic and artistic image generation using Juggernaut XL
 - **Hily**: High-quality image generation using LEOSAM's HelloWorld XL